CivicKnowledge/public-search/README.md

     $ python setup.py develop

 Then, install  ambry and import some bundles.
-Should also buld one or two.
+Should also build one or two.

     $ ambry config install
     $ ambry import test/bundles/